 Congratulations.
 VCE Media is an outstanding choice.
 You’re going to be challenged both intellectually and creatively.
 Although Media is a fascinating area of study, it’s also going to be very demanding.
 Here are some hints and tips to help you survive Unit 3 Media.
-The Study Design is the document that VCE Media is based on.
-Throughout the year, your teacher will no doubt be photocopying or modifying parts of this document to explain the key knowledge and skills you need to acquire to achieve the learning outcomes.

 The Media Study Design can be downloaded from the Victorian Curriculum and Assessment Authority website.
 Here you’ll find all the important information about what you’re supposed to learn.
 Don’t be daunted by all of the jargon.
 Your teacher will be explaining the terminology throughout the year.
 It’s a good idea to become familiar with the Study Design because this is the document that the exam is based on.
-Each year, when the questions are set for the Media exam, they are drawn from the Study Design.
+Each year, when the questions are set for the Media exam, they are drawn from the study design.

 MEDIA PRODUCTION DESIGN

 The plan for your media production can’t be rushed.
 You are going to spend a significant chunk of Unit 3 working on it.
 When your teacher looks over the plan, they should see a very clear blueprint of your finished media product – whether it’s a film, magazine, radio program, website or series of photographs.
 For a complete list of what you should include in your design plan, check out the VCE Media study design or consult the notes that your teacher gives you.

 Every year, the VCAA holds an exhibition of excellent VCE Media work.
 You can find out more about the Season of Excellence at the VCAA website.
 The Australian Teachers of Media host design plans from previous exhibitions online.
 It’s worth checking these out to see what a good production design plan looks like.